EnchantmentEngine/EnchantmentEngine/README.md

-# Infinite Reality Engine
+# Enchantment Engine

+A fork of ([Napster Engine](https://github.com/ir-engine)) (previously Infinite Reality Engine, Ethereal Engine)

 [Napster Engine sizzle.webm](https://github.com/user-attachments/assets/b09dc3c3-7fa2-4e01-b1b9-2c9eef4c317b)

 ## Background

-We ([Infinite Reality Engine](https://github.com/ir-engine)) believe that creating, hosting and experiencing 3D websites should be easy.
+We believe that creating, hosting and experiencing 3D websites should be easy.

 We want a fair and human future where designing and participating in immersive experiences and shared digital spaces should be as easy and natural as making and opening a website.